-Opening in 1975, DuFief Elementary School has a dedicated staff of administrators, teachers, specialists and instructional assistants educating more than 480 students in Pre-Kindergarten through Fifth Grade.
-DuFief also hosts a Pre-K language class and a K-5 Learning Center program.
+Opening in 1975, DuFief Elementary School has a dedicated staff of administrators, teachers, specialists and instructional assistants educating more than 280 students in Pre-Kindergarten through Fifth Grade.
+DuFief also hosts a K-5 Learning Center program.

-As a Character Counts!
-School, DuFief is committed to its motto: Learning to Live, Living to Learn.
+As a Leader in Me School, DuFief is committed to its motto: Learning to Live, Living to Learn.
 Working in teams, the teaching staff stresses the education of the whole child: academic, social, and aesthetic.
 Relating classroom learning to real-life situations, encouraging extensions and enrichment in programs, nurturing character development and integrity, and fostering excitement for learning are the main focuses of education at DuFief.

 The History of DuFief

 The nearly 10 acres of land for DuFief Elementary School was donated in November 1971.
 The original bid name for the school was "Avalon."
 Construction began in September 1974 and the 59,013 square foot building was completed in August 1975 at a cost of $2,155,463.72.
 The original building was designed to have 23 open classrooms arranged around two open-air atriums.

 During construction, the Board of Education voted to change the name of the school name from "Avalon," to that of the surrounding community, "DuFief."
 George Goldsmith was introduced as the first principal of DuFief ES.
 When DuFief's doors opened on September 2, 1975, about 325 students entered into the "newest and best-equipped school in the County."
 Today, about 325 students attend the school.